Home » Featured » A London Woman’s startup chases ‘Zero-waste’ on a Retro styled Milk Truck

 Read this too: Banana Leaf Technology – A Young Indian’s Innovative invention

-While handling the logistics can be a challenge, Shone calculates that her service has eliminated the need for at least 12,700 pieces of plastic since it launched in August.
+While managing the logistics of a mobile business presents its own set of challenges, Shone proudly estimates that her service has prevented at least 12,700 pieces of plastic from entering the waste stream since its launch in August.

 Don’t miss this: Wind Turbine that generates both Electricity and Water: A 23 yr old Engineer’s innovation

-“If we want to have real change, it has to be a collective effort,” she said.
+“If we want to have real change, it has to be a collective effort,” she profoundly stated.

 Watch Topup Truck’s video here!